robotology/whole-body-controllers/doc/How-to-run-controllers-with-gazebo-simulator.md

 - Launch gazebo.
 It is in general required to use the synchronization between the controller and the simulator to avoid real-time factor related problems.
 Therefore launch gazebo as follows: `gazebo -slibgazebo_yarp_clock.so`.

-- Bring the robot in a suitable home position (e.g. use the `$ yarpmotorgui --from homePoseBalancing.ini` and then select a custom position by clicking on `Global Joints Commands/Custom postions`).
+- Bring the robot in a suitable home position (e.g. use the command `yarpmotorgui --from homePoseBalancing.ini` and then select a custom position by clicking on `Global Joints Commands/Custom postions`).

 - For `icubGazeboSim` robot, launch `wholeBodyDynamics` as follows: `YARP_ROBOT_NAME=icubGazeboSim yarprobotinterface --config launch-wholebodydynamics.xml`.
 Same holds for `iCubGazeboV2_5` (just change the robot name).
 For further details see [here](https://github.com/robotology/codyco-modules/blob/master/doc/force_control_on_icub.md#run-wholebodydynamics-on-an-external-pc).